 Several common conditions that cause severe acute or chronic low back pain and/or leg pain (sciatica) from nerve irritation can be treated by steroid injections.
 These conditions include:

 - A lumbar disc herniation, where the nucleus of the disc pushes through the outer ring (the annulus) and into the spinal canal where it pressures the spinal cord and nerves.
-Read Lumbar Herniated Disc for more information on diagnosis and treatments.
+Read Lumbar Herniated Disc: What You Should Know for more information on diagnosis and treatments.